davidblakneymoore/DBM.functions/README.md

 It includes a function, `Comparing_Multiple_Independent_Correlation_Coefficients`, that compares 3 or more correlation coefficients from independent correlations (Levy, 1977).
 This function generates p values for pairwise correlation coefficient comparisons as well as means separation lettering.

 It includes a function, `Finding_the_Optimal_Sigmoid_Function_Model`, which determines from ten different, fully differentiable sigmoid functions which sigmoid function best fits a binary response data set (a data set where the response variable contains only `1`s and `0`s).
-[Here](https://github.com/davidblakneymoore/DBM.functions/blob/main/Comparing%20Sigmoid%20Function%20Models.jpeg) is a plot that was made using this function.
+[Here](https://github.com/davidblakneymoore/DBM.functions/blob/main/Comparing%20Sigmoid%20Function%20Models.jpeg) is a plot that shows what this function can do.

 <b>Works Cited</b>